Our Vision & Mission

 Our programs engage these values to cultivate the awareness necessary for Hāmākua youth to thrive both here and beyond.

 What We Do: For 26 years the Hāmākua Youth Center has provided safe, low cost, and enriching programs to high risk area youth.
 Our extracurricular programming blends academic learning and experiential life skills to enrich the lives of our students and their families.
 Through our Keiki Programs, elementary-aged children are provided with place-based multicultural learning opportunities, homework assistance and personalized tutoring, and experiential learning through agriculture, food preparation, arts and crafts, music, and a variety of field trips.
 Our ʻŌpio Programs expand these opportunities for area teens, including advanced multicultural learning opportunities, experiential learning in additional areas such as internships, and access to three locally-supported scholarships for recent high school graduates.

 Our Impact: The Hāmākua Youth Center offers low cost after school alternatives and summer programs for at-risk youth from across the Hāmākua district.
 Our staff and volunteers take a personal approach to every youth entering the door, with an emphasis on life-long learning and building self-esteem.
 Since August 2021, HYC has:

-Enrolled 34 keiki (children ages 12 and under) in our after school learning support and enrichment program
+Enrolled 34 keiki in our 2021-2022 after school learning support and enrichment program